Andrew Scott (actor): Career

-1992–2009
+1992–2009: Rise to prominence

 In 1992 he portrayed Stan in the Neil Simon play Brighton Beach Memoirs at Andrew's Lane in Dublin.
 Scott made his film acting debut in the Irish drama Korea (1995), which premiered at the Toronto International Film Festival.
 Scott worked with film and theatre director Karel Reisz in the Gate Theatre, Dublin, production of Long Day's Journey into Night (1998), playing the role of Edmund Tyrone, the younger son, in Eugene O'Neill's play about a wealthy but tortured Irish family living in Connecticut in 1912.
 He won Actor of the Year at the Sunday Independent Spirit of Life Arts Awards 1998 and received an Irish Times Theatre Award nomination in 1998 for Best Supporting Actor.

 Scott had a small role as Michael Bodkin in the film Nora, and another small role in a television adaptation of Henry James's The American, before making his London theatre debut in Conor McPherson's Dublin Carol at the Royal Court Theatre.
 He appeared briefly in the BAFTA-winning drama Longitude (2000) opposite Sir Michael Gambon, whom he called "a brilliant actor" and "the best actor in England".
 He also acted in Steven Spielberg's World War II miniseries Band of Brothers (2001).

 In 2004, he was named one of European Film Promotions' "Shooting Stars."
 After starring in My Life in Film for the BBC, he received his first Laurence Olivier Award for his role in A Girl in a Car with a Man at The Royal Court, and the Theatregoers' Choice Award for his performance in the Royal National Theatre's Aristocrats.
 He also originated the roles of the twin brothers in the Royal Court's world premiere production of Christopher Shinn's Dying City, which was later nominated for a Pulitzer Prize.
 In 2006, he made his Broadway debut in the Music Box Theater production of The Vertical Hour written by David Hare and directed by Sam Mendes.
 Scott starred alongside Bill Nighy and Julianne Moore.
 He was nominated for a Drama League Award for this performance.

 Scott appeared as Col. William Smith in the historical miniseries John Adams.
 In 2009, he appeared in Sea Wall, a one-man show written especially for him by playwright Simon Stephens.
 Later that year, he starred in a sold-out run of Cock at the Royal Court, which won an Olivier Award in 2010.
 His role in an episode of Foyle's War, in which he plays a prisoner determined to allow himself to hang for a crime he may not have committed, was described in Slant as a "standout performance".
 His film appearances include a role in Chasing Cotards (a short film made for IMAX); a role in the short film, Silent Things; and the role of Paul McCartney in the BBC film Lennon Naked.
 He also stars in the critically acclaimed 2010 film The Duel.